 It is especially aimed edge case testing such as read and write timeouts.

 It acts as a real Cassandra instance and can be primed to respond with results or with exceptions like read timeouts.
 It does this by implementing the server side of the CQL binary protocol.

 - Java Client: Java client for Scassandra.
 A thin Java wrapper around Scassandra that allows Java projects to depend on Scassandra via maven dependency and have a programmatic interface for starting/stopping and priming.

 - Scassandra Server: Stubbed Scassandra server.
 Only go here if you’re insterested in running Stubbed Cassandra without a build tool such as maven or gradle.
 Implemented in Scala, can be run as a standalone server or depended on via the Java client.
 Doesn’t have an embedded Cassandra, is a standalone implementation of the server side of the Cassandra native protocol.
 You can prime the server to return rows, read timeout and write timeout via a REST API.

-The pre 1.0 release of Scassandra, currently v0.10.0, is aimed at Java developers so most of the information is on the Java Client section of the website.
-The next version will focus on running Scassandra standalone.
+Scassandra, currently v1.1.0, is aimed at Java developers so most of the information is on the Java Client section of the website.
+It also may be used as a standalone jar.